pulibrary/tigerdata-app/docs/aterm_101.md

 ```

 ## Asset Metadata
 MediaFlux allows you to declare custom metadata fields for your assets.
-The definition for this kind of metadata is stored in what MediaFlux class "namespace for documents" and they are managed via the `asset.doc.namespace` commands (notice that these namespaces are _not_ the same as the asset namespaces that we saw before with the `asset.namespace` commands).
+The definition for this kind of metadata is stored in what MediaFlux calls "namespace for documents" and they are managed via the `asset.doc.namespace` commands (notice that these namespaces are _not_ the same as the asset namespaces that we saw before with the `asset.namespace` commands).

 Namespaces for documents (`asset.doc`) contain "document types" and these document types in turn contain "elements" (aka field definitions).

-To create a new namespace for document you use the following command:
+To create a new namespace for a document you use the following command:

 ```
 > asset.doc.namespace.create :namespace sandbox_meta :description "the metadata definition for our sandbox"